 (flags & 1) equal to 1 specifies that the channel count of the gain map per-channel metadata is 3, while a value of 0 specifies that the channel count is 1.

 (flags & 2) equal to 2 specifies that the colour space of the base input shall be used as the gain map application space as described in ISO 21496-1 section 5.3.3.
 If not equal to 2, the colour space of the 'tmap' derived item is used as the gain map application space instead.

-(flags & 4) equal to 0 specifies that the gain map is an inverted gain map and shall be applied with a weighting factor of -1 as expressed in ISO 21496-1 Annex B.

-(flags & 8) equal to 8 specifies that all rational fields in the 'tmap' metadata share a common denominator.
+(flags & 4) equal to 4 specifies that all rational fields in the 'tmap' metadata share a common denominator.